Unlock the Truth About Sunscreen – Straight from Dermatologists (2025)

 Types of Sunscreens: Chemical vs Mineral

-• Chemical sunscreens absorb UV radiation using ingredients like avobenzone or oxybenzone.
+• Chemical sunscreens absorb UV radiation with the help of such ingredients as avobenzone or oxybenzone.

 How it Works to Protect You?

-Think of it as a bodyguard.
-It either soaks up the UV rays or bounces them off your skin.
-That means less DNA damage, fewer wrinkles, and a much lower risk of sun-related skin issues.
+It just imagines it as an escort.
+It either absorbs the UV rays or bounces them off of your skin.
+That equals fewer DNA damage, fewer lines, and a greater sun-related skin problem protection.

 The Science Behind Sunscreen